 - Peel and then chop the potatoes and carrots into small pieces or you can even chop them into small cubes.

 - Also finely chop the ginger and green chilli.

-- Heat oil in a pressure cooker.
+- Heat oil in a 2 litre pressure cooker.
+Keep heat to a low.
 Add cumin seeds and let them splutter.

 - Add the chopped ginger and green chillies in pressure cooker.

 - Then add all the vegetables – potatoes, peas and carrots.
 Add asafoetida (hing) and saute for 2 to 3 minutes on low to medium-low heat.

 - Add salt as required and 3 tablespoons water.
 Mix well.
 Close the pressure cooker tightly with its lid.

 - Pressure cook for 2 to 3 whistles on medium heat or till the vegetables become tender.

 - Once the pressure drops on its own, then only remove the lid of the cooker.

 - If there is any water or moisture in the cooker, then simmer on low heat till all the water is evaporated.